-- 3.3.1 As identified above the Council has identified a minimum of housing requirement of 13,374 dwellings over the plan period.
+- 3.3.1 As identified above the Council has identified a minimum of housing requirement of 14,060 dwellings over the plan period.
 This figure has evolved as the plan has developed but is supported by a robust evidence base and an appraisal of growth scenarios which have, in turn, been fully reviewed and assessed against the agreed Sustainability Objectives developed in this SA.
-The Borough Council agreed that the option that meets the objectively assessed needs of the Borough as much as possible of Coventry's shortfall is the preferred approach for housing growth. - 3.3.2 The Council's SHLAA process has identified a number of small scale sites on previously developed within the urban areas to contribute to the housing needs of the Borough but, as acknowledged in the Issues and Options Borough Plan, these are unable to accommodate all the future housing growth requirements.
-The strategic release of open countryside or Green Belt land is therefore the only reasonable option available to the Council. - 3.3.3 A number of spatial options were identified and tested through the various stages of the SA to help determine how the future housing requirements could be distributed across the Borough. - 3.3.4 The Issues and Options Borough Plan considered eight spatial development options for accommodating the growth requirements for Nuneaton and Bedworth Borough but did not include any allocated sites.
+The Borough Council agreed that the option that meets the objectively assessed needs of the Borough and Coventry's shortfall is the preferred approach for housing growth. - 3.3.2 The Council's SHLAA process has identified a number of small scale sites on previously developed within the urban areas to contribute to the housing needs of the Borough but, as acknowledged in the Issues and Options Borough Plan, these are unable to accommodate all the future housing growth requirements.
+The strategic release of open countryside or Green Belt land is therefore the only reasonable option available to the Council.

+3.3.3 A number of spatial options were identified and tested through the various stages of the SA to help determine how the future housing requirements could be distributed across the accommodating the growth requirements for Nuneaton and Bedworth Borough but did not include any allocated sites.
 These consisted of 'general' development areas for future housing and employment sites and policy direction but all the options include development of brownfield land within the Borough's existing urban areas first, before being directed to the countryside, Area of Restraint and then Green Belt.